vmware-tanzu/pinniped/doc/scope.md

 # Project Scope

 The Pinniped project is guided by the following principles.
-* Pinniped lets you plug any upstream identitiy providers into Kubernetes.
+* Pinniped lets you plug any external identitiy providers into Kubernetes.
 These integrations follow enterprise-grade security principles.
 * Pinniped is easy to install and use on any Kubernetes cluster via distribution-specific integration mechanisms.